What is Privilege Escalation in AWS?Recommendations to Prevent the Risk of Privilege Escalation on AWS

 Consider Anomaly Detection Tools

-With the Splunk Lantern anomaly detection tool able to differentiate the privilege escalation anomalies within the AWS environment, organizations have an advantage.
+Organizations have an advantage with the Splunk Lantern anomaly detection tool, which can differentiate the privilege escalation anomalies within the AWS environment.

-These tools understand users’ information, API calls as well as requested URLs for suspicious events that might indicate that unauthorized access or privilege escalation took place.
+These tools understand users’ information, API calls, and requested URLs for suspicious events that might indicate that unauthorized access or privilege escalation occurred.

 Conclusion